cliosight/Docs/README.md

 Types of users:
 1. **Admin** - Allowed to perform all actions within an account.
 2. **User** - Only view permission for assigned (non-public) forms, reports and dashboards.
-3. Admin-Minor - All permissions for forms, reports, dashboards, triggers and workflows.
+3. Admin-Minor - All permissions for the basic building blocks.
 No access to datasources, users/groups and tables.

 ## Leveraging Automation and AI Components <a name="ai"></a>